ts-delight/inject-display-name.macro/README.md

 const Container = injectDN(classToComponent(style({ display: 'block' })));
 ```

-Which will auto-matically inject a statement (at build time) like:
+Which will automatically inject a statement (at build time) like:

 ```js
 Container.displayName = 'Container';